Skye Portable Air Purifier Amazon Customer Reviews

 5) Pre-Filter - Captures larger particles like hair and dust balls

-The Skye covers an impressive 420 CFM (Cubic Feet per Minute) covering 1600 sq feet, which is about the size of 2.5 normal size rooms in your house
+The Skye covers an impressive 420 CFM (Cubic Feet per Minute) covering 1,600 sq feet in just 30 minutes or 3,200 in 1 hour, which is means you can use Skye to clean the air in larger homes.

-Very low noise from 22 Decibels, which is inaudible, on level 1 to 59 Decibels about the level of your refrigerator
+Very low noise from 22 Decibels, which is inaudible, on level 1, to 59 Decibels about the level of your refrigerator on level 10.
+Plus, there is a hidden level.
+Try to find it.

 Patented PRO-Cell Technology